-If the situation is an emergency, you may come directly to the statement in every weekdays from 8:00am to 4:30pm and notify the receptionist that it is an emergency.
+If the situation is an emergency, you may come directly to the Student Life Office weekdays from 8:00am to 4:30pm and notify the receptionist that it is an emergency.
 Our counselor will try to see you immediately.
 After hours, you can speak to your RD, or call/text 988 for the Suicide & Crisis Lifeline.